apache/doris/docs/en/docs/admin-manual/cluster-management/load-balancing.md

 ## Nginx TCP reverse proxy method

-### Overview

-Nginx can implement load balancing of HTTP and HTTPS protocols, as well as load balancing of TCP protocol.
-So, the question is, can the load balancing of the Apache Doris database be achieved through Nginx?
-The answer is: yes.
-Next, let's discuss how to use Nginx to achieve load balancing of Apache Doris.

 ### Environmental preparation

 **Note: Using Nginx to achieve load balancing of Apache Doris database, the premise is to build an Apache Doris environment.
 The IP and port of Apache Doris FE are as follows.
 Here I use one FE to demonstrate, multiple FEs only You need to add multiple FE IP addresses and ports in the configuration**